 Fondazione Salvatore Romano - closed on Sunday, open on Easter Monday from 11am to 5pm (combined ticket with Bardini Museum)

 Accademia Gallery - open on Easter Sunday and special opening on Easter Monday, open both days from 8:15am to 6:50pm

-Palazzo Strozzi - open over the entire Easter weekend, 10am -8pm
+Palazzo Strozzi - open over the entire Easter weekend, 10am to 8pm